Best Practices for Bringing Mindfulness into Schools

 “Mindfulness is a powerful tool that supports children in calming themselves, focusing their attention, and interacting effectively with others, all critical skills for functioning well in school and in life,” said Amy Saltzman, M.D., director of the Association for Mindfulness in Education, and director of Still Quiet Place.
 “Incorporating mindfulness into education has been linked to improving academic and social and emotional learning.
 Also, mindfulness strengthens some underlying development processes—such as focus, resilience, and self-soothing—that will help kids in the long run.”

-What Does a Mindful Classroom Look Like?
+This is What a Mindful Classroom Looks Like

 No one sees the value of a child’s impulse control and focused awareness as clearly as a teacher.
 Liz Slade, who’s been integrating mindfulness into her classroom for the last eight years, once observed a student walk up to a tall structure of blocks being built by a few of her classmates.
 “I watched this little girl raise her foot to kick the blocks, take a breath and then walk away,” she said.
 “The kids can learn to notice distraction, self-regulate, and ask themselves, ‘What do I need?’”